 The overall population is over 38 million people.
 The capital of the country is Ottawa.
 The most populous city is however Toronto with over 2.9 million inhabitants.
 Other important cities of the county are Montreal and Vancouver.
 The largest airport is Toronto Pearson International Airport (YYZ) with around 50.5 million annual passengers.
 Followed by Vancouver International Airport (YVR) with over 26 million yearly passengers.
 This places them both in the list of busiest airports worldwide.

 Canada’s culture is dominated by the history of immigration waves that occurred over the past centuries and decades.
 There is a multi-cultural and religious mix present in most of the country although Christianity is the most predominant.
 The official languages are English and French.
 The legal system is a federal parliamentary democracy under a constitutional monarchy.
-The chef of state is Queen Elizabeth the II.
+The chef of state is Charles III.
 The head of government is the elected Prime Minister Justin Pierre Trudeau.